aparup-chy/CSE220_Data_Structure/README.md

 #### This repository contains the materials and files (Mostly Lab Files) for the Data Structure course (CSE220) of the Fall 2023 semester.
-The code files are on Python.
+The files are written on Python though the logic is same for all languages.

 ## Plagarism Alert